Vinchethescript/CVV-CalendarSync/README.md

 It uses the [`aiocvv`](https://github.com/Vinchethescript/aiocvv) library to fetch the events from Classeviva and the Google API to sync them into your Google Calendar.

-As of now, this is not ready to use as it's still in development, but you can still try it out if you want to.
-Just know that you may encounter lots of bugs and your calendar may be filled with duplicates.

 ## Installation
 1. Clone the repository;